Agile Trends Switzerland 2021

 Many companies around the world discover their agile transformation is stalling.

 HERMES is still the official Swiss government method.
-They clearly acknowledged that this Water-Scrum-Fall is only needed because administration is strongly hierarchical and unable to adapt to the changes over the development of the solution.
+They clearly acknowledged that this Water-Scrum-Fall is only necessary because the administration is strongly hierarchical and unable to adapt to the changes over the development of the solution.

 Bachelors in Swiss technical universities are still trained with obsolete methodologies such as SoDa, a variation of the dead RUP method.

-The SwissQ report provides empirical data where Swiss companies stand in 2021 [1].
+The SwissQ report provides empirical data on where Swiss companies stood in 2021 [1].

 Main Success Factors